dl748/simple-scripts/README.md

 ### runShell(cmd, args, options?)
 Runs a script using the shell (specifically child_process.spawn).
 Output is redirected to the current stdout, throws an exception if the process exits with a non zero error code.

-* cmd - required
+* cmd - required - string
 Command to run

-* args - required
+* args - required - array of string
-Arguments to pass to the command
+Arguments to pass to the command.
+The reason for the array instead of a single string is so that its easier to double quote parameters and make them safe to pass through to the shell.
+Double quotes are used because they are supported by both *nix and windows, where single quotes are only supported by *nix.

 * options - optional
     * cwd? - string - set the current working directory of the command, default is the same directory as the script file